xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ![Fig 10]({{site.baseurl}}/attachments/conditions.png)

 {% note info %}
-For detailed guidance on the offers set-up please refer to {% link "Special Offers" ref_special_offers %}
+For detailed guidance on the setup of special offers refer to the section {% link "Special Offers" ref_special_offers %} in this manual.
 {% endnote %}